forumone/peacecorps-site/docs/user-guide/user-management.md

 Enter the following information:

 - **Username**: The user's email address
-- **Password**: The initial password for the user (must follow the standard [Password Requirements](https://github.com/18F/peacecorps-site/wiki/Getting-Started#password-requirements))
+- **Password**: The initial password for the user (must follow the standard [Password Requirements](https://github.com/Threespot/peacecorps-site/wiki/Getting-Started#password-requirements))
 - **Password confirmation**: The same password as above, for verification

 If you need help generating a password, we recommend using https://lastpass.com/generatepassword.php to make one.

 **Important Note**: You should never send a user their password via email.
-Instead, we recommend using a service like https://fugacious.18f.us/ to generate a temporary "secret message" that can contain the password, and emailing them a link to the message.
+Instead, we recommend using a service like Fugacious to generate a temporary "secret message" that can contain the password, and emailing them a link to the message.

 Click **Save**, and you'll be brought to a screen asking for additional information.